Design-Based Inference under Random Potential Outcomes: Introduction

 \section{Introduction}

 \defcitealias{neyman1923}{Neyman (1923/1990)}

+In randomised experiments, researchers are typically interested in whether an observed treatment effect reflects a stable underlying mechanism rather than a favourable realisation of a particular experimental environment.
+This question arises naturally in applications such as randomised controlled trials, A/B testing, industrial experimentation, and policy evaluation, where the objective is not merely to describe one realised experiment but to understand the broader mechanism generating such effects across hypothetical repetitions of the experiment.
+The classical fixed potential outcome (FPO) framework, however, provides no mechanism for addressing this distinction.

-Randomised experiments remain central to the identification of causal effects.
-In the classical design-based perspective, pioneered by \citetalias{neyman1923} and \citet{rubin1974}, potential outcomes are treated as fixed quantities, with all randomness attributed to the treatment assignment mechanism.
-This paradigm underpins finite-population inference, in which causal estimands are defined as functionals of a realised potential outcome schedule and identification is achieved solely through randomisation.
-Concretely, under the Neyman--Rubin framework the canonical estimand is the average treatment effect (ATE),
+In the classical design-based framework of \citetalias{neyman1923} and \citet{rubin1974}, potential outcomes are treated as fixed quantities, and randomness arises solely through the treatment assignment mechanism.
+Under this FPO formulation, the canonical estimand is

-where for each unit only one of the two potential outcomes is observed.
-Identification relies on the fixed potential outcomes (FPO) assumption together with a known randomisation design, under which uncertainty arises exclusively from the assignment mechanism.
-We refer to this classical Neyman--Rubin formulation as the FPO framework throughout the paper.

-Building on this foundation, a substantial body of recent work has extended design-based inference to more complex experimental settings.
-In particular, methods have been developed to accommodate interference and dependence among units, including network and spatial designs \citep{aronow2017estimating, savje2021average, athey2021design}.
-These approaches preserve the FPO assumption while modelling dependence through exposure mappings or structured interference.
-Related contributions address robustness or misspecification in observational settings \citep{abadie2020sampling, imbens2004nonparametric}, but typically achieve identification through explicit outcome modelling rather than randomisation.